jstevewhite/rsrch/README.md

 ✅ **Intent Classification**: Automatically identifies query type (informational, news, code, research, etc.)

+✅ **Markdown-first Scraping (new)**: Primary scraper now emits full-page Markdown with preserved tables when `OUTPUT_FORMAT=markdown` and `PRESERVE_TABLES=true`

+✅ **Table-aware Summarization (new)**: Small tables are preserved verbatim; large tables are compacted deterministically (header + top-K salient rows + Python-computed aggregates) with configurable thresholds

+✅ **Report Table Handling (new)**: Final report includes Markdown tables verbatim and compacted tables as-is with their note lines; will create a short "Tables" subsection or appendix if needed

 ✅ **Research Planning**: Creates structured plans with sections and search queries

 ✅ **Web Search Integration**: Searches the web using SERP API for current information